-Policies and procedures designed to address this risk include premium debtor follow-up and monitoring processes, reinsurer counterparty rating requirements and concentration limits, and investment counterparty rating requirements and concentration limits.
+The Australian Branch of FMI is responsible for maintaining credit risk for the Branch.
+The Australian Branch maintains policies and procedures which are designed to address this risk include premium debtor follow-up and monitoring processes, reinsurer counterparty rating requirements and concentration limits, and investment counterparty rating requirements and concentration limits.